nader2929/AthensSyncer/README.md

 3. Clone the repo you setup
 4. Copy the athenSyncer.gitignore file in this repo to the repo you just cloned, with the name **.gitignore**
 5. Point Athens DB to the folder containing your cloned repo
-   * If you already have a DB you want to use start working find it and paste it into the folder.
+   * If you already have a DB you want to use find it and paste it into the folder.
    * *Be warned this might make your images not appear in Athens but this can be fixed later manually*
 6. Run the main.py in this repo on your machine passing to it the **full** path to your cloned repo folder
     * `python3 FULL/PATH/TO/THE/main.py FULL/PATH/TO/THE/REPO/YOU/CREATED/EARLIER`